minhe7735/text-expander/README.md

 4.  **Clearing Your Typed Short Code:**
     * Pressing a non-alphanumeric key that is *not* an auto-expand trigger will clear the current short code buffer.
     * `Backspace` will delete the last character you typed into your short code.
+    * You can configure specific `ignore-keycodes` (like Shift or Arrows) that allow you to navigate or modify your typing without breaking the expansion sequence.

 ## Setting Up Your Expansions